robotology/gym-ignition/README.md

 This project interfaces with the new generation of the [Gazebo](http://gazebosim.org) simulator, called [Ignition Gazebo](https://ignitionrobotics.org/libs/gazebo).
 It is part of the new [Ignition Robotics](http://ignitionrobotics.org) suite developed by [Open Robotics](https://www.openrobotics.org/).

-Ignition Robotics is currently under heavy development and is not yet stable.
+Ignition Robotics is currently under heavy development.
 Though, it already offers enough functionalities for this project's aims:

 - Simulator-as-a-library